How Should HR Handle Salary Deductions for Employees Taking Long Weekends?

 prathapsvumba

-Hope I have clarified your query.
-Please let me know If you have any other query.
+I hope I have clarified your query.
+Please let me know if you have any other questions.

 Rashmi Srivastav

-If they are taking leave on Saturday and then coming back to the work on monday.
-Then your company should not deduct the salary of Sunday.
-And yes leaves from Saturday to Monday is considered as Sandwich leave, in that case salary is being deducted or adjusted in their PL CL.
+If they are taking leave on Saturday and then coming back to work on Monday, your company should not deduct the salary for Sunday.
+Leaves from Saturday to Monday are considered as Sandwich leave; in that case, salary is either deducted or adjusted from their PL or CL.

 Harsh Kumar Mehta

-1. Dear member, the leave of any kind, to which the employee is entitled as per law i.e. as per the Factories Act, or Shop & Commercial Establishment Act or the Industrial Establishment (Standing Orders) Act, 1946 in my opinion, should be sanctioned by the management without any objections until and unless the exigencies of work does not permit the same.
+The leave of any kind to which the employee is entitled as per law, i.e., as per the Factories Act, or Shop & Commercial Establishment Act, or the Industrial Establishment (Standing Orders) Act, 1946, in my opinion, should be sanctioned by the management without any objections unless the exigencies of work do not permit the same.

-2. Your employees are human beings, they live in society and may have many social commitments.
+Your employees are human beings; they live in society and may have many social commitments.
 During leaves, they can relax themselves.
-Therefore, as a matter of policy, in my opinion, the leaves (as may be due including sandwish leaves as mentioned by one of contributors as above) should be sanctioned in a very relaxed manner so that the employee may rejoin his duty afresh without any mental worries.
+Therefore, as a matter of policy, in my opinion, the leaves (as may be due, including sandwich leaves as mentioned by one of the contributors above) should be sanctioned in a very relaxed manner so that the employee may rejoin his duty afresh without any mental worries.
 However, suitable strict action can be taken against habitual absentees.

 saswatabanerjee

-Coming back to your main question, if an employee takes leave both before and after a holiday, the holiday gets counted as a leave and handled accordingly
+Coming back to your main question, if an employee takes leave both before and after a holiday, the holiday gets counted as leave and is handled accordingly.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute